grandelupo/tikomat/docs/VIDEO_REMOVAL_IMPLEMENTATION.md

 3. **Job Dispatched**: "Video removal from Platform has been queued.
 The video will be removed from the platform shortly."

 #### Warning Scenarios
-1. **Job Dispatch Failed**: "Video removed from Tikomat, but could not queue removal from Platform: [error details]"
+1. **Job Dispatch Failed**: "Video removed from Filmate, but could not queue removal from Platform: [error details]"

 #### Error Scenarios
 1. **General Failure**: "Failed to remove video from Platform: [error message]"